+Password self-service is now live and in active use.
+Discussed this requirement at last audit, December 2016.
+This requirement was based on accepted best practice at the time of the audit but practice is now being revised but was not available.
+Domain security policy is reviewed with annual PSN IT Health Checks and was not identified as an issue in last check, April 2016.
+I recommend that no further action is taken and that item is brought forward for review at next audit - David Craig Head of IT.

+SEIZED AND FOUND PROPERTY SAFE MANAGEMENT AUDIT June 2016 FUNDAMENTAL: 2 SIGNIFICANT: 4 HOUSEK EEPING: 2

+Summary Update:

-SEIZED AND FOUND PROPERTY SAFE MANAGEMENT AUDIT June 2016 FUNDAMENTAL: 2 SIGNIFICANT: 4 HOUSER EEPING: 2 Summary Update: In June 2016 the Property team was been moved under the management of Corporate Services.
+In June 2016 the Property team was been moved under the management of Corporate Services.
 A Property Project and working group has since been established, led by Consultant - Jez Leavesley and Support Manager - Anita Panchal who are working closely with the Property Officers and a small team of restricted duty police officers.
 Prioritising the issues highlighted by the force's auditor, the team are reviewing current policy and procedures and assessing good practice within the police service and across the private sector.

 Engaging with key stakeholders, a project plan has been produced to coordinate activity and ensure a timely and cost effective implementation.
 Current service provision is being managed centrally by Corporate Services.

-The initial aims and objectives set by the project Senior Responsible Officer (SRO) are as below: Summary Update Prevent deterioration of the current structure and processes.
-Keep staff engaged.
-Cost and finalise proposal by the autumn of 2016.
-Reduce items stored.
-Merge policies and procedures - being cognisant of a regional approach where practicable Su Implementation by the summer of 2017.
-The Project Plan aims to: 1) Prevent deteriorat place. ion of the current property str ucture and pro cesses currently in 2) Identify and imple ment any 'quick wins' 3) Keep the current force property staff engaged in the daily management of property and in the rationalisation processes outlined.
-4) Cost and finalise proposals outlined within the rationalisation processes of this plan.
-Reduce the number of items stored in the KIM property system to an acceptable and manageable level.
-6) Merge current force policies/procedures including improvement of supervision.
-7) Implement the project plan including transfer of KIM to NICHE It is envisaged that in future the force will have single site where all forms of property is kept.
-This may be expanded to include storage of officer pocket notebooks, exhibits and other retained items
+The initial aims and objectives set by the project Senior Responsible Officer (SRO) are as below:

+- Prevent deterioration of the current structure and processes. - · Keep staff engaged. - Cost and finalise proposal by the autumn of 2016. - · Reduce items stored. - Merge policies and procedures being cognisant of a regional approach where practicable - Implementation by the summer of 2017.

+The Project Plan aims to:

+- 1) Prevent deterioration of the current property structure and processes currently in place. - 2) Identify and implement any 'quick wins' - 3) Keep the current force property staff engaged in the daily management of property and in the rationalisation processes outlined. - 4) Cost and finalise proposals outlined within the rationalisation processes of this plan. - 5) Reduce the number of items stored in the KIM property system to an acceptable and manageable level. - 6) Merge current force policies/procedures including improvement of supervision. - 7) Implement the project plan including transfer of KIM to NICHE

+It is envisaged that in future the force will have single site where all forms of property is kept.
+This may be expanded to include storage of officer pocket notebooks, exhibits and other retained items.